 As the population of the city continues to grow, so does the need for high-quality public open space.
-A better north bank will provide a better public realm and more accessible open space.
+A better north bank will provide a better public realm and more accessible open spaces focused on the river.

 Open space and park network